 4. Compensating for Eating With Exercise

 So just because you hit spin class hard doesn't mean you can eat whatever you want.
-A single slice of pizza can undermine an hour's worth of sweat.
 Plus, working out just so you can binge on a bag of chips encourages an unhealthy relationship with food, says Langevin.
-"It's good to have a balanced exercise program, but if you find you are bargaining too much with yourself be careful."
+"It's good to have a balanced exercise program, but if you find you are bargaining too much with yourself, be careful."

 Instead of eating the chips and penalizing yourself with a backbreaking workout, just budget the chips into your day, says Langevin.
 For example, if the chips are 300 calories, make a healthy adjustment to your dinner — add more veggies and be sure to include a low-calorie lean protein like fish or chicken.